2021 Anne Braden Anti-Racist Organizer Training Program for white social justice organizers

 - Developing racial justice politics and practice that are class-conscious, feminist, and anti-ableist.

 Who Should Apply?

-The program is designed for social justice activists and organizers with white-skin privilege who are looking to grow in their anti-racist skills, analysis, and practice.
-Poor and working-class folks, women, LGBT and queer folks, Jewish people, and members of grassroots social justice organizations are highly encouraged to apply.
+This program is designed for social justice activists and organizers with white privilege who are looking to grow in their anti-racist skills, analysis, and practice.
+Poor and working-class folks, rural organizers, women, LGBT and queer folks, Jewish people, and members of grassroots social justice organizations are highly encouraged to apply.
 We will prioritize applicants currently engaged in grassroots organizing in working class communities, particularly working on:

 - economic justice